 The BP Act establishes a code of conduct that sets out the expected behaviour and standards that certifiers must follow.
 Breaches to the code may constitute unsatisfactory professional conduct or professional misconduct.
 NSW Fair Trading has power to investigate an alleged breach and take disciplinary action as appropriate.
 Go to the code of conduct guide for more information.

 Conflicts of interest

 As independent regulators of development, certifiers are responsible for identifying and avoiding conflicts of interest, and must not issue a development certificate if they have a conflict of interest.
 This makes sure that the impartiality of their assessment of whether development meets legislative requirements is held up.

 Conflicts of interest are defined in section 66 of the BP Act.
 Clause 18 of the BP Regulation outline situations where a certifier is not considered to have a conflict of interest.

 A breach of the conflict of interest provisions carries a fine of up to $33,000.

 Private-sector certifiers contracted to a council

 Sometimes, a council will contract a certifier from the private sector to carry out certification work on its behalf.
-To do this work, as well as private certification work at the same time in that council area, the certifier must first get approval from the Board.
+To do this work, as well as private certification work at the same time in that council area, the certifier must first get approval from NSW Fair Trading.
 Certifiers can use the conflict of interest exemption form to apply.